 Jessica is the recipient of many industry and community awards for excellence in achievement, leadership, and service.
 A recognized presenter on strategic planning, communication, and leadership, she has likewise authored numerous related publications.
 Jessica holds a bachelor’s degree in psychology, a master’s degree in instructional technology, and a Ph.D in educational leadership.

 She has served in various executive roles and has served on numerous boards and committees.
 Her service includes member of the American Council on Education Women’s Network Executive Council, chair of the Board of Directors of the Utah Women in Higher Education Network, the Board of Directors of the Utah Valley Chamber of Commerce, the Utah Valley University Community Advisory Council, the Board of Trustees of Rocky Mountain University of Health Professions, and Chair of the Board of Directors of the American Red Cross – Central and Southern Utah Chapter, to name a few.
-She is also serving her first term as an elected official on the Mapleton City Council.
+She is serving her first term as an elected official on the Mapleton City Council, and is a member of the Board of Directors of the Utah League of Cities and Towns.

 Jessica’s greatest joy is in her family.
 She loves traveling with her family, the occasional shark encounter, and tater tots.
 Her epitaph will read, “She cared, and she got things done.”